inariksit/inariksit.github.io/_drafts/2023-12-27-derivation.markdown

 > A single lexical entry only contains *inflectional* morphology, such as the singular and plural forms for nouns, or past and present forms for verbs.
 In contrast, the process to make "bookish" from "book" is not inflection of the noun, but *derivation* from a noun to an adjective, and those words belong to separate lexical entries.

 In most RGL languages with rich morphology, adding derivation carelessly would make lexical entries large and slow down the grammar.
-But maybe that is fixed once Krasimir is done with the ✨ majestic runtime ✨, and then the question becomes philosophical again.
+But maybe that will be fixed once Krasimir is done with the ✨ majestic runtime ✨, and then the question becomes philosophical again.
 So the long answer is the rest of this blog post.

 - [Inflection vs. derivation](#inflection-vs-derivation)